 The Monterey Jazz Festival is the longest continuously-running jazz festival in the world.

-It is held annually on the 20-acre, oak-studded Monterey Fairgrounds, located at 2000 Fairground Road in Monterey, California.
+It is held annually during September on the 20-acre, oak-studded Monterey Fairgrounds, located at 2000 Fairground Road in Monterey, California.
 This has been the site of the Festival since its inception in 1958.
-The Arena (seen above) was also the site of the fabled 1967 Monterey Pop Festival, which was inspired by their organizers visiting the Jazz Festival in 1966.
+The Arena (seen above) was also the site of the fabled 1967 Monterey Pop Festival, which was inspired by their organizers visiting the jazz festival in 1966.
 The Monterey Jazz Festival is an international icon and model for subsequent music festivals, including the Monterey Pop Festival, Woodstock, and many other multi-stage and nonprofit festivals across the world.

-Outdoor venues include the Arena (Jimmy Lyons Stage), the Garden Stage, the West Lawn Stage, and the Courtyard Stage.
-Indoor venues include the Night Club (Bill Berry Stage), Dizzy's Den, the Jazz Theater Presented by Alaska Airlines, and the Coffee House Gallery.
+Outdoor venues include the Arena (Jimmy Lyons Stage), the Garden Stage, the Jazz Education Pavilion on the West Lawn, and the Courtyard Stage.
+Indoor venues include the Night Club (Bill Berry Stage), Dizzy's Den, the Jazz Theater, and the Coffee House Gallery.

 The Arena features 5 concerts throughout the Festival weekend, each concert is approximately 4 hours long.
 All Arena Seating is reserved seating.
 Arena Packages and Tickets also allow access to 7 additional Grounds stages and all Grounds activities at no extra cost.

 Grounds Stages include simulcasts of Arena concerts in the Jazz Theater, and access to 7 additional stages and activities.
 Grounds Stages are general seating.
 The Grounds also features more than 75 vendors selling art, international food and merchandise, making it a true immersive weekend experience in jazz.
 There are also additional conversations with the Festival's stars, films and jazz-related exhibitions for fans to enjoy.